rondon23/rondon23/README.md

 ### :mortar_board: Education
 * Mechatronics Engineering (2019) - UCDB - Catholic University Dom Bosco
 * Post Graduation Diploma in Artificial Intelligence and Machine Learning (2020 - 2021) - PUC Minas - Pontifical Catholic University of Minas Gerais
-* Master in Applied Computing (2020 - Present) - UFMS - Federal University of Mato Grosso do Sul
+* Master in Computer Science (2020 - Present) - UFMS - Federal University of Mato Grosso do Sul

 <!--
 **rondon23/rondon23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.